commerce-docs/devdocs-for-tests/ui_comp_guide/bk-ui_comps.md

 All components can be configured both for [Admin](https://glossary.magento.com/admin) and [storefront](https://glossary.magento.com/storefront).

  {:.bs-callout-info}
-You need to configure styles manually for components on storefront.
+You need to configure styles manually for components on the storefront.

 ## When to use UI components?